-Reduce or eliminate spider and varicose veins in Boca Raton with comprehensive treatment programs for venous disease
+Reduce or eliminate spider and varicose veins in Boca Raton at our Leg Vein Center with comprehensive treatment programs for venous disease

 It is estimated that more than 80 million Americans suffer from painful, bulging varicose veins or unsightly spider veins.
-These veins are more than an embarrassing condition; they are a form of venous disease that can lead to severe complications over time.
-Dr. Schoenhaus offers treatment solutions for spider and varicose veins that will make you happy to reveal your smooth, healthy legs for the world to see.
+These veins are more than an embarrassing condition.
+Over time, the veins form of venous disease that can lead to severe complications.
+Dr. Schoenhaus in the Boca Raton and Boynton Beach Leg Vein Center offers treatment solutions for spider and varicose veins that will make you happy to reveal your smooth, healthy legs for the world to see.

 What is Vein Disease?

 Veins take deoxygenated blood from a body part and bring it back to the heart.
 Because veins in the legs oppose gravity and flow in an upward direction, the veins have one way valves.
-When the valves do not work properly, blood collects in the veins.
-This is called venous insufficiency.
+When the valves do not work properly, blood collects in the veins called venous insufficiency.

 When the blood collects in these areas, spider and varicose veins will develop: